-- 1. Loosen the stem clamp bolts.

-- 2 Insert the handlebar into the stem

-- 3. Tighten the stem clamp bolts securely.

-- 4. Check the handlebar for tightness.
-If you can move it forward or backward, the clamp bolts are not tight enough.

-- 5. Check steering by straddling the front wheel and trying to turn the handlebar.
+- 1. Remove the stem clamp bolts and stem cap. - 2.
+Insert the handlebar into the stem. - 3.
+Reattach the stem cap by tightening the stem clamp bolts equally.
+Note the distance between the stem and stem cap should be equal on top and bottom of the cap.
+Recommended torque is 15 ft. lbs. - 4.
+Check the handlebar for tightness.
+If you can move it forward or backward, the clamp bolts are not tight enough. - 5.
+Check steering by straddling the front wheel and trying to turn the handlebar.
 If you can turn the handlebar without turning the front wheel.
 The stem is too loose.
 Align the handlebar with the front wheel.
-Retighten the stem pillar bolt to a torque of 15 ft lbs.
+Retighten the top cap bolt and allen screws.